zyeecon/zishenye.github.io/About Me.md

 <span class="image left"><img src="{{ "assets/images/profile.jpg" | absolute_url }}" alt="" style="width:800px"/></span>

-Zishen Ye is a young business analyst professional with background in quantitative economics and econometrics, and business administration.
+Zishen Ye is a young business analyst professional with background in financial economics and business administration.
 She graduated MScBA in Business Analytics graduate from TIAS business school in Utrecht.
 Zishen also holds a BA in Economics from Lawrence University and a MSc in Economics (Quantitative Economics and Econometrics) from University of Kentucky.
 She now lives in Amsterdam with her wife.

 Zishen has a strong interest in data and technology.
 She is interested in leveraging data to find insights, and therefore to make informed decisions and guide overall strategy.
 In addition to her professional life, Zishen is also interested in technology and culture that make the world a better place.